cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/http-policies/order-of-enforcement-http-policies.md

 Once that's been established, Isolation policies are evaluated — when a user makes a request which triggers an Isolation policy, the request will be rerouted to an isolated browser and re-evaluated for HTTP policies.

-This makes it possible for an isolated browser to remotely render a block page, or have malicious content within the isolated browser blocked by HTTP policies.
+This makes it possible for an isolated browser to remotely render a block page or have malicious content within the isolated browser blocked by HTTP policies.